-This means that if there is fraudulent transfer out of your account, mistakes can be rectified (subject to due diligence being exercised before initiating a refund request).
+This means that if there is a fraudulent transfer out of your account, mistakes can be rectified (subject to due diligence being exercised before initiating a refund request).

 Both online and wire transfers are covered by fraud liability laws.
 This means that if you pay for something using your credit card or other payment method, and it arrives damaged, or does not get delivered, you are protected and can be refunded.

-Wire transfers can involve physically going to a bank and filling out forms, especially for large payments.
+Wire transfers can involve physically going to a bank or credit union and filling out forms, especially for large payments.

-Wire transfers can also be sent over an internet banking website or a company that processes payments can only execute wire transfers.
+Wire transfers can also be sent over an internet banking website or through a company that processes wire transfers.

 To receive a wire transfer, you need your account number and a wire transfer routing number.
 International wires require a SWIFT code instead of the wire transfer routing number.